Fillyosopher/Reading-Helper/README.md

 - Select the folder, it should load as Reading Helper extension
 - Go to the upper right and click the puzzle piece to show the extension (which will look like a Grey Square with a White R)
 - **When you want to use it, click the Extension button and it will convert the page**

-# Other:
-If anyone wants to fork this and actually upload it to the Chrome Dev store, please go for it!
-This was the work of 3 hours, has many issues, and isn't something I plan to refine much.
-I'd be quite happy if someone else took it and made something better!
-(This entire extention is ~100 lines of text, it's EASY to modify.)

 # Similar Projects: